-NGC 869 and NGC 884 can be found 7,500 light-years away in the constellation Perseus.
-They are very close to Cassiopeia's "W" shape.
-Both can be seen with the unaided eye and are usually easy to find if you are observing from a dark location.
+With an apparent size of 30' and magnitudes of 3.7 and 3.8 respectively, NGC 869 and NGC 884 are bright enough to be spotted with the naked eye and are usually easy to find if you are observing from a dark location.

 The Double Cluster can be spotted in the middle of an imaginary line that links the Cassiopeia star Ruchbach, and the star Miram in the constellation of Perseus.

 Looking at the double cluster through binoculars is a beautiful sight, with both clusters of stars looking like two worlds dancing together.
-A telescope will reveal an immense number of faint stars, and a brighter center in each object.
+A telescope will reveal an immense number of individual stars and a brighter center in each object.